ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 # Contributing

-We welcome contributions to this open source package.
+We welcome contributions to this open-source package.
 To do so:

 1. Create an GitHub issue ticket desrcribing what changes you need (e.g. issue-1)
 2. Fork this repo
 3. Make your modifications in your own fork
-4. Make a pull-request in this repo with the code in your fork and tag the repo owner / largest contributor as a reviewer
+4. Make a pull-request in this repo with the code in your fork and tag the repo owner or a relevant contributor.

 # Support